MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-tpm-issues.md

 ### Cause

 The TPM did not have sufficient permissions on the TPM Devices container in AD DS.
-Therefore, the BitLocker recovery key could not be backed up to AD DS, and BitLocker Drive Encryption could not run.
+Therefore, the BitLocker recovery information could not be backed up to AD DS, and BitLocker Drive Encryption could not run.

 This issue appears to be limited to computers that run versions of Windows that are older than Windows 10.